Business Broker FAQ

 • Real estate / lease transfer.
 Some states and regions treat the sale of a business as a real estate activity if property or lease rights are part of the deal.
 In those places you may need a real estate broker licence to legally represent the sale.

-Other regions allow you to act as an adviser on an asset sale (selling the business’s assets, goodwill, contracts, staff, brand, etc.) without holding a real estate licence — as long as you stay in your lane, do not misrepresent, and do not handle regulated instruments directly.
-Practical translation:
+Other regions allow you to act as an adviser on an asset sale (selling the business's assets, goodwill, contracts, staff, brand, etc.) without holding a real estate licence — as long as you stay in your lane, do not misrepresent, and do not handle regulated instruments directly.

 This is not legal advice.
 You are responsible for compliance where you operate.
 If you plan to handle equity or property directly, get proper licensing or partner with someone who has it.

 Standard model is success fee.
-For smaller main-street style businesses, a normal range is about 8%–12% of the final sale price, often with a minimum fee.
-On a $300,000 salon or small logistics company, 10% is $30,000.
-On a $750,000 exit at 10%, that’s about $75,000 paid to the broker.
-In reality you may also negotiate:
+For smaller main-street businesses, a normal range is about 8%–12% of the final sale price, often with a minimum fee.
+On a $300,000 sale at 10%, that is $30,000.
+On a $750,000 exit at 10%, that is $75,000 paid to the broker.

 • Retainer / engagement fee: a modest upfront amount to prove the seller is serious.